pedrobdfp/eDNAstructure/README.md

 ### Covariate data frame

-A **sample Ã— covariate** data frame in the same row order as the count matrix.
+A **sample × covariate** data frame in the same row order as the count matrix.
 Covariates are Z-score standardized internally by default.

 ```r
 head(data$covariates)